 Requires that an initiative cover only one subject.

 Provides for the secretary of state to choose the ballot question wording.
 The question must be "a true and impartial statement" of the proposal and similar to a constitutional amendment question prepared by the legislature.

-Petitions for initiative.
-Outlines requirements the initiative petition must meet.
-A petition form must include the ballot question prepared by the secretary of state, the sponsor's name, a revisor's summary of the proposal, a statement that the language of the proposal is available at the secretary and county auditor's offices, space for voters to sign and indicate they are registered, and a statement that some of the circulators may have been paid.
+Petitions for ballot measure.
+Outlines requirements the petition must meet.
+A petition form must include the ballot question prepared by the secretary of state, the sponsor's name, a revisor's summary of the proposal, a statement that the language of the proposal is available at the secretary and county auditor's offices and on the secretary's web site, space for voters to sign and indicate they are registered, and a statement that some of the circulators may have been paid.

-The secretary of state must prepare the petition form.
-The secretary must send a copy of an approved initiative to each county auditor within seven days after approval.
+The secretary of state must prepare the petition form within 14 days after receiving the ballot measure and the revisor's summary.
+The secretary must send a copy of an approved ballot measure to each county auditor within seven days after approval.

 - 8 Internet site.
-Once a petition is approved for circulating, requires the secretary of state to maintain an Internet site with information about the proposed initiative.
-Permits including material from proponents and opponents who are registered as political committees.
-Requires identifying the information source.
-Subjects the opponents and proponents to the law prohibiting false campaign statements. - 9 Time and place of circulation of petitions; voluntary abandonment.
+Once a petition is approved for circulating, requires the secretary of state to maintain an Internet site with information about the proposed measure. - 9 Time and place of circulation of petitions; voluntary abandonment.
 Sets forth requirements of petition circulation.

-Prohibits circulating petitions in, or within 100 feet of, a polling place during a primary or election.
+Prohibits circulating petitions in, or within 100 feet of, the building where a polling place is located during a primary or election.